Westall UFO: Explanations

 According to skeptic Brian Dunning, "the weather balloon is a likely explanation for the first half of the event".
 Dunning suggested a nylon target drogue, like a windsock, towed by one plane for the others to chase and known to be in use by the local RAAF at the time, was "at least one very reasonable possibility for the second half".
 Dunning added that, as years have passed, "descriptions of what was actually seen have now become diluted with made-up descriptions by an unknown number of students who didn't see anything, and there's no way to know which is which".

+At the 60th anniversary, paranormal researcher Richard Saunders reviewed the Westall case saying that he believes that "something" happened back in 1966, but thinks that it is a case of "memory fragility, false memory, and memory contagion".
+The students that say they witnessed something odd in 1966 were young teens and it took until the early 2000's to "systemically interview them", by that time memoires had been embellished, contaminated, forgotten and reshapened.
+Reports collected at the time tell a story of how different they were, some describe a weather balloon, others say a "round humped silver disc", some saw one, other say they saw five.
+Different descriptions of the grass where some said they saw one circle, others many circles.
+Over the years as the students grew up and watched UFO documentaries, discussed it with each other as they processed what had happened, the stories evolve.
+False memories seem real, and these people are not lying but believe that what they remember is true.
+What happened at Westall in 1966 was according to Saunders, "conducive to produce false memories, ... in 1966 flying saucers were very much part of the cultural imagination, the space race was at its height, science fiction was flourishing and UFO sightings were a staple of newspaper coverage.

 Media coverage

 The documentary Westall '66 focuses on the sighting.
 It is based on interviews that ufologist Shane Ryan conducted with residents.
 Westall '66 was incorporated into the national history curriculum as a lesson on critical analysis of popular portrayals of historical events.
 The Phenomenon, a documentary film directed and co-produced by ufologist James Fox, includes content related to the Westall UFO case.
+In 2026 the ABC Australian Story program discussed the event.